tillitis/tkey-ssh-agent/README.md

-# Tillitie Key 1 Apps
+# Tillitis Key 1 Apps
 This repository contains applications to run on the Tillitis Key 1.

 Current list of apps: